 Name Age Position

-E. Brendan Magrab 52 Chairman of the Board and Director
+W. Mark Watson, CPA 68 Chairman of the Board and Director

-Nicholas J. Virca 71 President and Chief Executive Officer
+Nicholas J. Virca 72 President and Chief Executive Officer

-Garrison J. Hasara, CPA 48 Chief Financial Officer, Treasurer, Chief Compliance Officer and Secretary
+Garrison J. Hasara, CPA 49 Chief Financial Officer, Treasurer, Chief Compliance Officer and Secretary

-W. Mark Watson, CPA 67 Director
+E. Brendan Magrab 53 Director

-Stefan J. Cross 45 Director
+Stefan J. Cross 46 Director

-Dr. R. Dana Ono 65 Director
+Dr. R. Dana Ono 66 Director

-Robert D. Martin 70 Director
+Robert D. Martin 71 Director

 Mayne Pharma has the right to designate one director to our Board of Directors and to designate a second director if the size of the Board of Directors is increased to seven directors until the earlier to occur of: (i) the date that the Supply and License Agreement is terminated or expires or (ii) the date on which Mayne Pharma ceases to own ten percent (10%) or more of our issued and outstanding common stock on a fully diluted basis.
 Mayne Pharma's current designee to our Board of Directors is Stefan J. Cross.
+In addition, as our current majority shareholder, Mayne Pharma maintains the right to alter the composition of our Board of Directors.